 The target membership of the new facility is approximately 7,000 members, equivalent in scale to the Les Chater YMCA in south Hamilton, which could generate up to 500,000 additional annual user visits.
 In addition to its typical programming, the YMCA is considering the city’s request to operate a Youth Centre in the complex.

-Over the last 13 years, Laurier Brantford has emerged as a model for the successful economic and social integration of a university campus into the fabric of a city centre.
-The Athletic Complex has a significant role to play in the ongoing revitalization of downtown Brantford.
+Over the last 14 years, Laurier Brantford has emerged as a model for the successful economic and social integration of a university campus into the fabric of a city centre.
+The Recreation and Athletic Centre will play a significant role in the ongoing revitalization of downtown Brantford.
 As the “centre of active living,” the facility serves as a destination which draws users from both the university and community population.
 This unique characteristic places it in the context of contemporary hybrid civic architecture.

 The facility’s significance to the community is further reinforced by its location on the south edge of Harmony Square and the integration of a fully accessible green roof landscape connection from Harmony Square and Colborne Street to Water Street.

 Grant for athletics centre - Brant News - June 5, 2010

 Laurier, YMCA get athletics centre funding - The Brantford Expositor - June 5, 2010

 Rec centre plans unveiled - Brant News - March 8, 2011

 Laurier/Y pitch plan for $50M complex - The Brantford Expositor - March 8, 2011

 Minister will bring "smiles" today: MPP - The Brantford Expositor - July 12, 2011